-- Measurable - you can evaluate the success of a campaign by tracking bounced emails, open rates, and click-through-rates.
+You can evaluate the success of a campaign by tracking bounced emails, open rates, and click-through-rates.
 You can easily test different copy, subject lines and designs to see which is most effective.
 This allows you to optimise future campaigns.

 Unlike telephone marketing, recipients can read your message at a time that suits them.
 Customers can also update their preferences if they would like to receive different messages from you or unsubscribe if they feel they no longer want to receive your email communications.

-- Time-saving - through automation you can trigger emails to be sent to customers based on an action they have performed on your website - eg. send a welcome email when a user signs up to your website, or issue an email offering a discount incentive if user abandons an online shopping cart.
-Once you have developed a template you can reuse for numerous email campaigns.
+Through automation you can trigger emails to be sent to customers based on an action they have performed on your website - eg. send a welcome email when a user signs up to your website, or issue an email offering a discount incentive if the user abandons an online shopping cart.
+Once you have developed a template you can reuse it for numerous email campaigns.

 Disadvantages of email marketing